gremau/EarthSciNotebook/soilclim/soilclim_analysislog_1.md

   * Choosing thresholds for shift filtering
 * **PROBLEMS**{{  :west_stationdata:ts-snowtestfailinwinter.png?300|}}
   * The program doesn't appear to separate snowcovered from snowfree periods very well.
 This might be because of NANs in the running standard deviation array used to create a logical test.
   * There are also imaginary numbers in runstd.
 These result from taking the square root of a variance array that includes negative numbers.
-Variance should always be positive (it is the sum of squared values), but apparently there can be problems when calculating variances over large arrays of near-zero numbers, or numbers that are similar (see `[`here`](http://www.johndcook.com/standard_deviation.html)or `[`here`](wp>Algorithms_for_calculating_variance)`).
+Variance should always be positive (it is the sum of squared values), but apparently there can be problems when calculating variances over large arrays of near-zero numbers, or numbers that are similar (see [here](http://www.johndcook.com/standard_deviation.html)or [here](wp>Algorithms_for_calculating_variance)`).
 So, I need a better algorithm for calculating variance of winter Ts and then its StdDev.
   * Maybe...
 RUN A TEST AGAINST THE IMAGINARY NUMBERS AND SET TO NAN... didn't seem to do much.
 Looks like imaginary numbers test as less than the threshold (0+0.342i < 0.1 = true), so they should be flagged as snowcovered anyways.
 * Setting nans to be snowcovered periods helped, but now there is "snowcovered" data where there are NaNs in summertime.
 * NaN's always test as not snowcovered (NaN < 0.1 = false), so this would explain why there are "snow-free" periods in winter - its the NaN's that are flagged as snow-free no matter what.